 Primary Education Program at UTS standardizes each value into “PRACTICING/TRAINING ACTIVITIES” to help students become responsible citizens.
 Moreover, the program aims to make each day the students go to class a happy day and to awaken the students’ potentials.

-Attaching career orientation to the academic program: Determining a job to do and a way to live happily not only derives from the college years but also from the hobby and experience that the students have accumulated from each day at school.
-Understanding the meaning of this, at high school level, the school has built a study path that helps students have the opportunity to experience reality and find their own direction and career.
+– Attaching career orientation to the academic program: Determining a job to do and a way to live happily not only derives from the college years but also from the hobbies and experiences that students have accumulated from each day at school.
+Understanding the meaning of this, at high school level, the school has built an oriental study path that helps students have the opportunity to experience reality and find their own direction and career.

 Dual degree program in collaboration with the University of Missouri (USA): is a new and challenging option for high school students.
 Students who complete this program will receive the American and Vietnamese High School diplomas at the same time.

 The MUH program is certified by AdvancED Accreditation Organization and North Central Association of Colleges and Schools (NCAC).